 There is no east-west rail in North, Central, and Eastern (Isan) Thailand.
 A railway across Thailand would go a long way towards decentralising Bangkok-centric Thailand.

-A ground-breaking ceremony was held in December 2013, and the right-of-way railway corridor posts was completed in December, 2016.
+There was a ground-breaking ceremony for this project on 18 December, 2013, though work hasn’t begun.
+The right-of-way railway corridor has been marked out, and the project waits to start construction.
 Since then there hasn’t been any update on the status of this project.

 A promotional video shows the railway including 11 stations along the way.

 The video shows a modern Savannakhet skyline and high-speed trains travelling on a double-track railway.

 There is another plan that would extend a railway from Vientiane to Pakse in the south of Laos.
 That would then make Savannakhet a junction station.
 So maybe it will get a skyline like the one portrayed in the video.

 The video also shows a “Laos Railways” company.
 If there were 11 stations then there would be a domestic railway service stopping all stations, and international high-speed trains from Thailand or Vietnam passing through.